allachetan/Google-Drive-and-USB-Sync/README.md

 Usage:
 - Run the jar file
-- Selcet the USB Directory
+- Select the USB Directory
 - Enter the Google Drive folder id.
 This is found in the url of the google drive folder drive.google.com/drive/u/0/folders/{folder id}.
 - If necessary the program will ask you to sign in to google.
 (It should automatically open a browser for you to login)
 - Hit Sync and it will download neccessary files to stay in sync with the google drive folder.